flyteorg/flyteidl/protos/docs/admin/admin.rst

 Labels
 ------------------------------------------------------------------

-Label values are applied to an execution resource.
+Label values to be applied to an execution resource.
-In the future, a mode (e.g. OVERRIDE, APPEND, etc) can be defined to specify how to merge labels defined at registration and execution time.
+In the future a mode (e.g. OVERRIDE, APPEND, etc) can be defined to specify how to merge labels defined at registration and execution time.